-Kim Jong Nam murder suspect thought she was on a gag show
+Suspect in Kim Jong Nam's death thought it was a prank

 This is the latest bizarre detail to emerge in the mysterious death of Kim Jong Nam.

+Kim felt dizzy and immediately went to an airport customer assistance counter, seeking medical help.
+They were concerned enough to take him to the on-premises clinic.

+An ambulance was called to take Kim to the hospital, but he died on the way.

-Malaysia police declined to release his body to North Korea without DNA from next-of-kin.
+Malaysia police have declined to release his body to North Korea without DNA from next-of-kin.

+"This is a Malaysian investigation, the crime happened in our country and we have processes and laws to deal with such matters," Selangor police chief, Abdul Samah Mat, told CNN.